Febzey/forestbot-mainframe/controllers/readme.md

 - `new_name` (outbound)
 - `new_user`(outbound)
 - `key-accepted` (outbound)
+- `x-api-key` (inbound)

 Each action corresponds to specific data structures, enabling seamless integration and processing of diverse events.
+`inbound` - meaning this message can only be sent to the server client -> server.
+`outbound` - meaning this is a message that is sent from server to client only. server -> client `directional` meaning this message can be sent both ways. client -> server or server -> client

 ## Example Use Cases